jmusashi/joel-continuity-vault/continuity/hardware_substrate_prephotonic_silicon.md

 # Continuity Geometry Processor (CGP): Engineering‑Grade Technical Paper
-## *A Stacked‑Continuity Silicon Architecture for Native AI and Sinotes Execution*
+## *A Stacked‑Continuity Silicon Architecture for Native AI and Sīnotĕs Execution*
-**Tags:** `DCE` `Continuity Geometry` `Sinotes` `Hardware Architecture` `Native AI` `Invariant Envelope` `Manufacturing Readiness`
+**Tags:** `DCE` `Continuity Geometry` `Sīnotĕs` `Hardware Architecture` `Native AI` `Invariant Envelope` `Manufacturing Readiness`

 ---

 ## Abstract
 This paper defines an engineering‑grade conceptual specification for a three‑layer silicon architecture—the **Continuity Geometry Processor (CGP)**—designed to express continuity geometry as a native physical behavior.
-Unlike classical chips where AI is a software workload, the CGP treats AI and Sinotes as **geometric processes of the hardware itself**.
+Unlike classical chips where AI is a software workload, the CGP treats AI and Sīnotĕs as **geometric processes of the hardware itself**.
 The architecture is designed to be extendable toward real manufacturing, anchored in existing paradigms such as systolic arrays, neuromorphic routing, and secure enclaves.

 ---